-by Art Armstrong member of the Michigan chapter
+by Art Armstrong, Michigan chapter

 Molly-O has a direct connection to the descendants of Chris Smith as my grandfather, Milton Meier, was a friend of Owen Smith.
-In 1938 Owen asked him if he was interested in purchasing one if the seven 24′ boats that were being built for family members.
+In 1938 Owen asked him if he was interested in purchasing one if the seven 24-foot boats that were being built for family members.
 Apparently one of the family members changed his mind after the boat materials were ordered and the boats were not completed yet so this boat became available.
 Obviously my grandfather said yes.

 She has a few unique options that were ordered from the factory.

 • Under the front passenger seat is a “head”

 • Under the center front seat is an “ice box”